mindsmiths/docs/docs/Basic Agents: Tutorials/BMI Check Tutorial/Part 1: Digitizing the communication/Initial setup/engaging-101.md

 end
 ```

-The main premise behind this feature is that you don’t make a real impact on someone’s life with a one-off thing.
+The main premise behind this feature is that you can’t make a real impact on someone’s life with a purely reactive approach: you need to proactively show you care about the user and their problems.
-Ideally, you want to encourage your users to continuously care for their child’s health and send their data, say, once a week.
+Ideally, you want to encourage your users to continuously care for their child’s health and regularly send updated weight data.
-For demonstrative purposes, we’ll keep the time passed since the last checkup at 30 seconds and send a reminder to the user that they should be checking their child’s weight again.
+For demonstrative purposes, we’ll keep the time passed since the last checkup at 1 minute and send a reminder to the user to check their child’s weight again.
+In real life, of course, this would more likely be a weekly or monthly cycle.

-We can also use GPT-3 for asking the user to correct their answer should they send something we don’t expect in a certain context.
+We also use GPT-3 for asking the user to correct their answer should they send something we don’t expect in a certain context based on our input validation function:

 ```java title="rules/patient/Patient.drl"
 ...